 However, the changes that companies and policymakers are willing to implement are not in keeping with the seriousness of the impending crisis.

-Fjordkraft has been climate neutral since 2007.
-Today we require all our suppliers to become climate neutral too, multiplying this impact by 100.
+Fjordkraft has been climate committed since 2007.
+Today we require all our suppliers to become climate committed too, multiplying this impact by 100.

 In other words: internal measures are all well and good, but we need a green value chain to really make a difference.